-PLEASE NOTE: The purpose of the CV included with your submission is to provide the assessment panel with the information needed to confirm that your work examples are representative of the work being undertaken by you and align with the proposed practice field and practice area description.
+Please Note: The purpose of the CV included with your submission is to provide the assessment panel with the information needed to confirm that your work examples are representative of the work being undertaken by you and align with the proposed practice field and practice area description.
 We do not require a marketing or job seeking CV however you can use an existing CV if it includes all of the information listed below.
-We recommend no more than 5 pages for your CV.
-A downloadable version of this template is available on our website.
+We recommend no more than 3 pages for your CV.
+This template is available for download on our website.